 Become a SoHE Internship Site

 As part of our innovative Career Readiness curriculum, SoHE undergraduate students are required to participate in an internship for credit.
-If your company or organization is interested in offering an internship related to any of the six SoHE majors, learn more about Establishing an Internship with SoHE.
+If your company or organization is interested in offering an option for students in one of our six SoHE majors, download our Establishing an Internship PDF.

 Internships are a vital part of student career development and a highly valued component of the SoHE undergraduate curriculum.
 High-quality internships foster student learning by bringing theories and classroom content to life in real-world settings.
 In addition, internships give students an opportunity to explore careers related to their major, gain relevant experience in their field of interest, and develop a better understanding of what is expected in a workplace by performing the tasks of a working professional.

 Our Employer Relations Coordinator would be happy to meet with you to talk more about your internship opportunity prior to posting in Handshake.

 Become a Federal Work-Study Community Partner

 Nonprofit, community-based organizations in the state of Wisconsin may be eligible to become a Federal Work-Study Partner.
 The Federal Work-Study Program is a need-based, federal financial aid program.
 The purpose of the Federal Work-Study Program is to promote part-time employment for students with financial need, help students meet their educational costs, provide relevant work experience, and build relationships between UW-Madison students and the local Madison community.
 Additionally, by providing a wide range of employment opportunities in various fields, the Federal Work-Study Program helps students to get work experience related to their educational and career objectives.
 Being a Federal Work -Study Partner has many benefits such as:

 - Gives you the opportunity to mentor our next generation of young professionals.